xywang01/TAT-HUM/README.md

 fs = 250
 fc = find_optimal_cutoff_frequency(x, fs)
 ```

+Note that even if the kinematic data were collected from the same participant using the same measurement device at the
+same sampling frequency, the resulting optimal cutoff frequency may still differ from trial to trial.
+This variability
+arises because the characteristics of the movement (e.g. extraneous movements, temporary building vibration, etc.)
+could differ from trial to trial, which would result in different frequency content, noise levels, and signa-to-noise
+ratios.
+The optimal cutoff frequency depends on these characteristics and, therefore, different trials from the same
+session may not yield the same optimal cutoff frequency.
+In the end, users should always ensure that filtering (and
+other data filtering and reduction processes) does not introduce artifacts to the data by inspecting if there are any
+systematic trends in the residuals.

 Subsequently, the Butterworth filter could be applied to the movement data using the optimal cutoff frequency and the
 sampling frequency.
 The filter included in the present toolkit, `low_butter()`, is a wrapper function that combines